mikkosyrja/kuxaku/README.md

 Some files contain ephemerides data only until year 2050 and The Expanse happens in 2350.
 So, we have to cheat a little.
 Python script subtracts 330 years and uses 2020 locations for all Solar System objects in 2350.

 This is acceptable for gaming purposes and most players will never notice.
-What is important here, is that heavenly bodies move predictably during the campaign and their relative distances can be used as a plot points.
+What is important here, is that heavenly bodies move predictably during the campaign and their relative distances can be used as a plot point.

 To make files smaller, we extract only few years from them: